Mastering Logical Reasoning Tests: A Comprehensive Guide & Tips

-A logical reasoning test is a form of psychometric testing that is widely used by corporate employers to help assess candidates during their recruitment process.
+This test is a form of psychometric testing that is widely used by corporate employers to help assess candidates during their recruitment process.

 ‘Psychometric’ is just a fancy way of saying ‘measuring mental ability‘ and logical reasoning tests are designed to measure your non-verbal skills.
 We’ll cover this in more detail later.

-Logical Reasoning Test: What’s included?
+Logical Reasoning Test: What’s Included?

 Logical reasoning tests mostly feature non-verbal content, requiring candidates to interpret and manipulate shapes, numbers and patterns.

 Sometimes reasoning tests are given a more specific name to reflect a more targeted skillset.
 Such as: ‘inductive reasoning‘, ‘diagrammatic reasoning‘ and ‘abstract reasoning‘.
 The terminology differs between the various tests, but the overall principle is the same.

 As with most areas of psychometric testing there’s plenty of overlap in the areas of assessment, but the ultimate goal is the same: to get a well-rounded view of candidates’ mental capacity.